 The program’s educational curriculum reflects a commitment to the interdisciplinary, team-based approach.
 In addition to close collaboration in the clinics and operating room, faculty, fellows, residents, and other pelvic floor health care providers meet weekly for academic conferences that follow a longitudinal didactic curriculum in FPMRS and incorporate case-based learning, journal club, scientific writing, and research works-in-progress.

-Every Tuesday afternoon fellows are expected to participate in fellow-level conferences that include lecture, preoperative case-based conference, and either journal club, research work-in-progress, or a multidisciplinary roundtable discussion.
+Every Tuesday afternoon fellows are expected to participate in fellow-level conferences that include didactic lecture, preoperative case-based conference, as well as journal clubs, simulation training, cadaver dissections, or multidisciplinary roundtable discussions.

-Every week participate in departmental M&M and Grand Rounds at KPEB or UCSF, depending on their rotation.
+Fellows are encouraged to participate in departmental M&M and Grand Rounds conferences at KPEB and UCSF, depending on their rotation.

 Community and Global Health

 Our program exists within two organizations that are committed to reducing healthcare disparities locally and globally.
-During training, each fellow will be encouraged to participate in a quality improvement that reflects the fellow’s personal interests and/or the priorities of the department.
-Fellows will also have opportunities for global health work and medical Spanish workshops.
+During training, each fellow will be encouraged to participate in a quality improvement project that reflects the fellow’s personal interests and/or the priorities of the Division.
+Fellows will also have opportunities for global health work within UCSF and Kaiser Permanente, as well as medical Spanish workshops and community surgical outreach.